thebuildlayer/zsync/README.md

 Notes from the build team
 ===
 - This is the first build of zsync.
-No GPL license was included in the archive, however we have included one here
+No license was included in the archive, however we have included one here
 - To install this package you need to have the [TBL Repo](https://tbl.mirrors.theom.nz/BuildService/7/x86_64/tbl-release-7-0.noarch.rpm) installed